mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 However, online meetings do not provide an equivalent opportunity to socialize.
-Despite significant investment in tools to foster hallway conversations, many did not use those tools, whether due to ignorance of them, dislike of the tools, or a preference for the other activties at home (including sleep and food) over hallway interactions.
+Despite significant investment in tools to foster hallway conversations, many did not use those tools, whether due to ignorance of them, dislike of the tools, or a preference for the other activities at home (including sleep and food) over hallway interactions.

 There was a decrease in submission of new (-00) drafts during 2020 and